Starwarsfan2099/starwarsfan2099.github.io/_posts/2022-06-05-cellebirte-ctf-marsha_pc.md

 ![Stadium name](https://starwarsfan2099.github.io/public/2022-06-11/game.JPG){:.shadow}
 {: refdef}

 This is the Centurylink Field.
 A quick [Google search](https://www.alamy.com/april-26-2014-seattle-sounders-fc-fans-during-a-match-against-the-image68825366.html) for the date the video was taken reveals this is the Seattle Sounders vs. the Colorado Rapids.

 Using the specified format, the solution is `Centurylink Field Colorado Rapids`!
+{:.success}

 ### Question 9 – 20pts

 > How many unique acquisition tools were recognized by Marsha’s PC, how many times did the acquisition tools connect, and when was the last time an acquisition tool was connected?
 Format: [unique #] [total #] MM-DD-YYYY HH:MM e.g. 1 3 01-22-2019 19:46

 Unfortunately, I was unable to solve this challenge.
 Will update when I have solved it.
+{:.error}

 ### Question 10 – 50pts